pe44enka/WordCloud/README.md

 A *Word Cloud* is an image that's made up of different sized words.
 Usually the sizes of the words are determined by how many times each word appears in a specific text.

 ### Goal of the project
-To create a Word Cloud of the most frequently used words in given text.
+To create a Word Cloud of the most frequently used words in a given text.

 ### Data
 [Wuthering Heights by Emily Brontë](https://www.gutenberg.org/files/768/768-0.txt) available as part of [Project Gutenberg](https://www.gutenberg.org)